grburgess/popsynth/docs/md/quickstart.md

 ## A spherically homogenous population with a pareto luminosity function

-**popsynth** comes with several types of populations preloaded.
+**popsynth** comes with several types of populations included, though you can easily construct your own.
 To create a population synthesizer, one simply instantiates the population form the **popsynth.populations** module.

 ```python
 homo_pareto_synth = popsynth.populations.ParetoHomogeneousSphericalPopulation(